Cognitive Behavioral Therapy (CBT)

 Licensed social worker in baltimore

 Cassie uses Cognitive Behavioral Therapy or “CBT” to work with those who come to therapy wanting to improve depression/sadness, anxiety/worry, and addictions.
+She works with clients who have experienced various forms of abuse, including emotional and trauma-related abuse.
+Her CBT approach also helps clients address and manage fear related to anxiety and trauma.
 She also has advanced training in the treatment of trauma from the Ferentz Institute.
 In addition to traditional CBT, Cassie also has experience using more contemporary versions of CBT including Dialectical Behavioral Therapy and Mindfulness-Based Stress Reduction.

 Jennifer McMillan, LCPC